+TALENT PASSPORT

-TALENT PASSPORT "INNOVATIVE BUSINESS PROJECT RECOGNIZED BY A PUBLIC BODY" Startup founders have to provide evidence of:
+"INNOVATIVE BUSINESS PROJECT RECOGNIZED BY A PUBLIC BODY"

+Startup founders have to provide evidence of:

-- An innovative business project they want to develop in France. - The recognition of the innovative nature of the project by a public-sector body (the State, local authorities, public establishments, publicly owned companies, etc.) - Sufficient annual financial means corresponding to the statutory national minimum wage, i.e. €19,747 as of May 1, 2022.
+- An innovative business project they want to develop in France. - The recognition of the innovative nature of the project by a public-sector body (the State, local authorities, public establishments, publicly owned companies, etc.) - Sufficient annual financial means corresponding to the statutory national minimum wage, i.e. €20,814.73 as of May 1, 2023.

 Founders of international startups may also benefit from the French Tech Visa for Founders procedure if they are selected by a French Tech incubator.

 FRENCH TECH VISA PROCEDURE FOR FOUNDERS

+STEP 1

-29 STEP 1 - Application to one (or several) of the French Tech Visa partner incubators and accelerators, through their regular process of selection, an incubator or accelerator supported by the French Tech Capital, or request of the support from two members of the French Tech ecosystem (research organizations, laboratories, qualified individuals, companies, etc.) who will each issue a letter of support. - After being selected by an incubator or accelerator partner of the French Tech, by an incubator or accelerator supported by the French Tech Capital or obtaining the support of two actors of the French Tech ecosystem, the startup founder must apply for the recognition of the innovative nature of his or her project on the dedicated website: STEP 2 If the DRIEETS IDF (Direction générale interdépartementale de l'économie, de l'emploi, du travail et des solidarités lle-de-France) acknowledges the innovative character of your project according to different criteria, you will receive a letter recognising the innovative nature of the project from the Ministry of the Economy.
-STEP 3 Receipt of the letter of acknowledgement by the talent.
+- Application to one (or several) of the French Tech Visa partner incubators and accelerators, through their regular process of selection, an incubator or accelerator supported by the French Tech Capital, or request of the support from two members of the French Tech ecosystem (research organizations, laboratories, qualified individuals, companies, etc.) who will each issue a letter of support. - After being selected by an incubator or accelerator partner of the French Tech, by an incubator or accelerator supported by the French Tech Capital or obtaining the support of two actors of the French Tech ecosystem, the startup founder must apply for the recognition of the innovative nature of his or her project on the dedicated website: demarches-simplifiees,fr/french-tech-visa-for-founders